NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Bestiary Effects/Effect_ Hurl Net.md

-The creature takes a -10-foot circumstance penalty to its Speeds.
+On a hit, you are off-guard and take a –10-foot circumstance penalty to your Speeds.
+On a critical hit, you are restrained instead.

-*Source: Pathfinder Bestiary 3*
+*Source: Pathfinder NPC Core*
-*OGL*
+*ORC*